-Before the donation, a deceased donor is on life support in an intensive care unit, usually because of a severe brain injury or severe illness.
+Before the donation, a deceased donor is on life support in an intensive care unit.
+Usually this is because of a severe brain injury or a tragic event.
+Sometimes it can be because of a severe illness.
 This person will die when the life support machine is taken off.
-Deceased donor kidney donation can be done if the donor dies from a:

 Organ donation happens after the person has died.
-It doesn’t cause the death of that person, or affect a family’s decision to stop life support.
+It doesn’t cause the death of that person or affect a family’s decision to stop life support.

-When you get the call for a deceased donor transplant, you’ll be told about the type of kidney being offered.
+When you get the call for a transplant from a deceased donor, you’ll be told about the type of kidney being offered.
 You won’t get any other information about the donor.
-The categories used for all deceased donor kidneys are standard criteria, expanded criteria, and increased risk (also called exceptional distribution).
+Just like with living donors, medical files are kept private.

 Some examples of an exceptional distribution donor include a donor:

-- with a remote history of low-risk cancer.
+- with a remote history of low-risk cancer

 - who uses intravenous (IV) drugs